 - Is there something you have been wanting to do but have been pushing off?

 - During this time, it is not uncommon to reflect on past experiences and future plans.
-In doing so, you might come across an idea or task that you keep moving to the bottom of your to-do list.
+In doing so, you might come across an idea or task you keep moving to the bottom of your to-do list.
 Don’t continue to let this simmer on the back burner, make it a priority.
 You will feel accomplished when you finally cross it off your list.

 - Are you aware of ways you can increase efficiency?